antonchaban/news-aggregator/infra/aws/cdk/README.md

 # Welcome to your CDK Go project!

-This is a blank project for CDK development with Go.
+This is a stack for starting EKS cluster with CDK for news aggregator app, written in Go and deployed to AWS.
+This CDK stack will create an EKS cluster with a managed node group and a VPC.
+It will also install all required charts for the news aggregator app.

 The `cdk.json` file tells the CDK toolkit how to execute your app.